nestjs/docs.nestjs.com/content/techniques/sql.md

 > warning **Notice** If you don't set the `name` for a connection, its name is set to `default`.
 Please note that you shouldn't have multiple connections without a name, or with the same name, otherwise they will get overridden.

 At this point, you have `User` and `Album` models registered with their own connection.
-With this setup, you have to tell the `SequelizeModule.forFeature()` function and the `@InjectModel()` decorator which connection should be used.
+With this setup, you have to tell the `SequelizeModule.forFeature()` method and the `@InjectModel()` decorator which connection should be used.
 If you do not pass any connection name, the `default` connection is used.

 ```typescript
 @Module({